ACM40960/project-FilipMasic/README.md

 # Identification and Ranking of Optimal Locations for New Electric Vehicle (EV) Charging Stations in Dublin

-## Overview
+## Motivation

-Welcome!
-If you're interested in contributing to sustainable transportation solutions, this project is for you.
 We're tackling the challenge of identifying the best spots for new EV charging stations in Dublin, contributing to the city's eco-friendly and clean mobility goals.

 ## Why It Matters

 As the world shifts towards greener transportation options, EVs have gained prominence for their reduced emissions and environmental benefits.
 To support this transition, we're working on creating an optimal network of EV charging stations in Dublin, ensuring easy access for EV owners.

 ## How It Works

-Our approach involves data-driven decision-making and optimization algorithms.
-Here's how you can contribute:
+Our approach involves data-driven decision-making and optimization algorithms while obtaining data from readily available sources:

 ### 1. Data Collection and Exploration: To get started, we need data!
 Gather diverse datasets that include:
    - Existing charging station locations